Robotics

 • Describe robot coordinate systems and axes.

-• Describe programming language and how it relates to robotics.
+• Describe programming languages and how they relate to robotics.

 • Describe teach-pendant programming.